techenvy/look-see-security-scanner/readme.txt

 == Changelog ==

+= 3.4.2-5 =
+* Switched from MD5 to CRC32 checksums for the custom file database as the former was simply too slow for many users.

 = 3.4.2-4 =
 * Disable automatic building of custom file database when missing; operation can take a long time on slow servers.